BOSCH employees strike against outsourcing

 Once these demands are agreed upon, a mutually beneficial settlement is formed.

-Bone of contention In 2010, such a settlement was made and this issue of outsourcing work from contract workers was discussed and dropped.
+In 2010, such a settlement was made and this issue of outsourcing work from contract workers was discussed and dropped.
 Last Sunday, the company randomly picked out an entire line and moved the machinery outside.

 "They had no answers to our questions.
 This is not justified and we would not stop protesting," said Raghavendra Rao, operator at the company and executive committee member of the Employees Union.